phievo/phievo/docs/source/analyse.md

 ```

 ### stored_generation_indexes
- The *stored_generation_indexes* is a reminder of which generations are stored.
+ The *stored_generation_indexes* is method that returns the list of stored generations.

 ```python
 lost_stored = sim.seeds[1].stored_generation_indexes()